This article was last updated on March 31, 2020.

 Protect your Social Security number

 The ultimate goal for any identity thief is to collect your Social Security number.
 That's why it's so important not to share this number unless it is required.
-"Never provide your social security number by phone or email to anyone," says Clover.
+"Never provide your social security number by phone or email to anyone," says Reese.

 What about health care providers?When you fill out forms at your doctor's office or the hospital, you may be asked to provide your Social Security number.
 You may want to leave the area on the form blank, or ask why the clinic needs this type of information.

-"Security practices vary among medical providers," says Clover.
+"Security practices vary among medical providers," says Reese.
 "While one office may be equipped to protect your medical records, another may not have adequate security in place.
 This can compromise your privacy and your security."

 What about health insurance companies?Most health insurers require your Social Security number when you enroll.
 That's because health insurers must send the Internal Revenue Service information about health plan members and their insurance coverage, including their Social Security number (or other tax identification number).